Deep Sea Arcade

 In June 2011, Deep Sea Arcade visited Madrid and Barcelona after a collaboration between Mar de Miguel of Jungle Indie Rock and Andy Cassell of Winterman & Goldstein, before the band joined the Australian record label Ivy League Records.
 With the help of Miguel Goñi, of Madrid label Origami Records, who joined this collaboration, the band recorded a 30′ live session at Los Conciertos de Radio 3 (TVE, Spain) and booked to play at Sala Charada (Madrid) and Primavera Sound Festival 2011 (Barcelona).
 In Madrid, Deep Sea Arcade shared stage with the bands Grises and Dolores (on their first live show ever).

-– All submmited material copyright by Deep Sea Arcade –
+– All submmited material copyright by DSA –